1821info11b,: Caleb Crompton

 1821info11b, sheet 5

-LCB's medical record signature - 18Kb gif From Leslie crompton Blackman's enlistment documents.
+LCB's medical record signature - 18Kb gif From Leslie Crompton BLACKMAN's enlistment documents.

 Source: National Archives of Australia - Service Records